srishtia125/PassManagemnt/README.md

 Once the server is started,
 http://localhost:8080/swagger-ui.html#/

+Steps:
+Create a customer
+Create a vendor
+Create a pass with valid customer and vendor Id

 APIs
 # Add new customer /customer
-returns customer details
+Returns customer details

 # Add new Vendor /vendor
-returns vendor details
+Returns vendor details

 # Add new Pass /pass
 This Api returns the pass details.